BerenMillidge/BerenMillidge.github.io/_posts/2021-08-01-selection_just_world.md

 ---
 layout: post
-title: Selection and the Just World Fallacy
+title: "Selection and the Just World Fallacy"
 ---

 One thing that recently just struck me is that people (including me) often have a strong intutive sense of the just world fallacy when it comes to personal traits.
 People assume that if somebody has some great strength they must also have a great weakness.
 That if they are really attractive, they must be an unpleasant person.
 If they are really smart, they must be lazy, or socially awkward etc.